0v3rride/0v3rride.github.io/Posts/Offender-365.md

 # Offender 365

 ## Background
 I recently completed the MCRTP exam from Pwnedlabs.
-Finally an offensive Azure course on the same tier as those offered by Offensive Security.
-The course itself included a lot of information that I feel like the SANS GCPN glossed over.
-During the course there were a couple of areas in Azure/O365 that piqued my intrests and wanted to circle back on after completing the exam.
+The course offered a lot of vaulable insight that I felt the SANS GCPN glossed over.
+During the course, there were a couple of areas in Azure/O365 that piqued my intrests, and wanted to circle back on after completing the exam.

 * What makes continous access elevation tokens special?
-* Is there a way to acquire a token via the OAuth flow API with all the necessary scopes to access storage accounts, key vaults with one access token to rule them all?
+* Is there a way to acquire a token via the OAuth flow API with all the necessary scopes to access storage accounts and key vaults—one access token to rule them all?
-  * The token should have similar permissions or scopes to the one you get via interactive login using Connect-AzAccount.
+  * The token should have similar permissions or scopes to the one you get via interactive login using `Connect-AzAccount`.

-I'm still digging for answers in the points above, but there's other questions I've been able to find the answer to myself.
-One I keep asking myself is, can other services or scopes be used as attack paths in an orginization's tenant?
-Yep!
+Another question I kept asking myself is, can other services or scopes be leveraged in some way within an organization’s tenant?

-I remember Ian, our instructor and subject matter expert for the MCRTP, mentioning during one of the sessions that he was looking into Intune as an attack path.
-Having worked with Intune a little.
-I know with the appropriate permissions you can execute code remotely (Powershell) on a managed device of your choice.
-Which in theory should allow you to move laterally from the orginazation's cloud enviroment to on-prem.

 ### Defender 365
 What about using the blue team's tools against them?
-Sure, Defender 365 & Microsoft Defender for Endpoint offer some possibilities.
-One aspect is research by Thomas Naunheim titled, [Abuse and Detection of M365D Live Response for privilege escalation on Control Plane (Tier0) assets](https://www.cloud-architekt.net/abuse-detection-live-response-tier0/) outlines leveraging Defender's live response feature to execute code on endpoints.
+Sure, Defender 365 and Microsoft Defender for Endpoint offer some possibilities.
+One aspect is research by Thomas Naunheim titled, [Abuse and Detection of M365D Live Response for privilege escalation on Control Plane (Tier0) assets](https://www.cloud-architekt.net/abuse-detection-live-response-tier0/), which outlines leveraging Defender's live response feature to execute code on endpoints.

 The way Microsoft has laid out Microsoft Defender for Endpoint and Defender 365 is a little confusing.
-Live response can be accessed via https://api.securitycenter.micorsoft.com scope with the appropriate permissions.
+Live response can be accessed via the `https://api.securitycenter.microsoft.com` scope with the appropriate permissions.
 Defender 365 also outfits blue teams with threat hunting capabilities.
-This comes in the form of advanced threat hunting in the defender 365 portal, which provides tables to query from to peform threat hunting operations.
-This includes exchange emails, defender for endpoint alerts and incidents and even device network, file and process events.
+This comes in the form of advanced threat hunting in the Defender 365 portal, which provides tables to query for threat hunting operations.
+This includes Exchange emails, Defender for Endpoint alerts and incidents, and even device network, file, and process events.
 KQL is the query language used to conjure up results.
-Advanced threat hunting queries can also be ran through the [graph api](https://learn.microsoft.com/en-us/graph/api/security-security-runhuntingquery?view=graph-rest-1.0&tabs=http).
-However, this is access through the https://graph.micrsoft.com scope.
+The API for [threat hunting use to live on the Microsoft Threat Protection API](https://learn.microsoft.com/en-us/defender-endpoint/api/run-advanced-query-api) - (`api.securitycenter.microsoft.com`) and required the `AdvancedHunting.Read.All` API persmission to be granted on the Entra registered app that would use it.
+Since then Microsoft has moved [threat hunting to the Graph API](https://learn.microsoft.com/en-us/graph/api/security-security-runhuntingquery?view=graph-rest-1.0&tabs=http).
+The registered Entra app requires the API permission `ThreatHunting.Read.All` to be granted.

-If you manage to grab an access token with the ThreatHunting.Read.All API permission or the credentials of an entra user assigned with the security reader, security operator or security administrator entra role.
-Then you're presented the possibility of enumerating resources within the tenant via advanced threat hunting.
-The [exposure graph](https://learn.microsoft.com/en-us/security-exposure-management/query-enterprise-exposure-graph) within advanced hunting can help with this.
-Specifically [ExposureGraphNodes](https://learn.microsoft.com/en-us/defender-xdr/advanced-hunting-exposuregraphnodes-table) and [ExposureGraphEdges](https://learn.microsoft.com/en-us/defender-xdr/advanced-hunting-exposuregraphedges-table).
+Therefore, if you manage to grab an access token with the `ThreatHunting.Read.All` (Microsoft Graph Security API) or `AdvancedHunting.Read.All` (Microsoft Threat Protection) API permission/role or the credentials of an entra user assigned with the security reader, security operator or security administrator entra role.
+Then you're presented with some interesting capabilities.
+Let me elaborate a little more.
+Advanced threat hunting offers two interesting tables/schemas to pull information about tenant resources via [exposure graph](https://learn.microsoft.com/en-us/security-exposure-management/query-enterprise-exposure-graph).
+Think of the exposure graph as Microsoft's version of Bloodhound/Azurehound.
+However, more specifically were interested in the [ExposureGraphNodes](https://learn.microsoft.com/en-us/defender-xdr/advanced-hunting-exposuregraphnodes-table) and [ExposureGraphEdges](https://learn.microsoft.com/en-us/defender-xdr/advanced-hunting-exposuregraphedges-table) tables with in advanced hunting.
+Essentially, the ExposureGraphNode table allows you to enumerate virtually every node (user, serviceprincpal, managed devices, etc.) within the organization's on-prem infrastructure and within the tenant.
+The best part is that the principal that has access to the advanced threat hunting __DOES NOT__ need to be explicitly assigned to any subscriptions, resources or have any RBAC role assignments based on at least one case I've seen in a production tenant.

-### Note: This works even if the principal doesn't have any subscriptions or resources assigned to it.
+### TLDR: If you get access to a principal who has the security reader, security operator or security admin entra role assigned to it, or if you get an access token with the above-mentioned API permissions/roles.
+Then you can see all of the resources deployed in the tenant using the ExposureGraphNode in advanced threat hunting.
+These resources include sites, function apps, databases and their respective tables, storage accounts and their respective containers, key vaults, VMs, VNets, public IP addresses and more.

 Here's a basic query that looks for all possible Azure resources within the tenant:
 ```